unit8co/darts/docs/userguide/forecasting_overview.md

 ![Exponential Smoothing](./images/probabilistic/example_ets.png)

 ### Probabilistic neural networks
-All neural networks (torch-based models) in Darts have a rich support to fit different kinds of distribution.
-When creating the model, it is possible to provide one of the *likelihood models* available in `darts.utils.likelihood_models`, which determine the distribution that will be fit by the model.
+All neural networks (torch-based models) in Darts have a rich support to fit different kinds of probability distributions.
+When creating the model, it is possible to provide one of the *likelihood models* available in [darts.utils.likelihood_models](https://unit8co.github.io/darts/generated_api/darts.utils.likelihood_models.html), which determine the distribution that will be fit by the model.
 In such cases, the model will output the parameters of the distribution, and it will be trained by minimising the negative log-likelihood of the training samples.
 Most of the likelihood models also support prior values for the distribution's parameters, in which case the training loss is regularized by a Kullback-Leibler divergence term pushing the resulting distribution in the direction of the distribution specified by the prior parameters.
-Finally, it is also possible to perform quantile regression (using arbitrary quantiles) with neural networks, by using `darts.utils.likelihood_models.QuantileRegression`; in which case the network will be trained with the pinball (or quantile regression) loss.

 For example, the code below trains a TCNModel to fit a Laplace distribution.
 So the neural network outputs 2 parameters (location and scale) of the Laplace distribution.
 We also specify a prior value of 0.1 on the scale parameter.